Crypto News đź’°

 Best Use Cases

-• Small, frequent transactions (e.g., buying coffee with Bitcoin or crypto trading on DEXs).
+• Small, frequent transactions (e.g., buying coffee with Bitcoin or crypto crypto trading on DEXs).

 • Engaging with DeFi, NFTs, or coin locking.